ThamiM20/WorkFlowLab-Template/docs/final-payment-removal-report.md

-# MkSaaS Template - Payment Feature Removal Complete
+# WorkflowLab Template - Payment Feature Removal Complete

 ## Executive Summary

 The first user story, "Remove Payment-Related Features," has been successfully completed.
-All payment-related functionality, including premium content gating, pricing pages, billing systems, and payment API integrations, has been completely removed from the MkSaaS template.
+All payment-related functionality, including premium content gating, pricing pages, billing systems, and payment API integrations, has been completely removed from the WorkflowLab template.

 ## Key Accomplishments